gabem156/Customer-Churn-Analysis/README.md

 - Investigate pricing concerns among customers with high monthly charges.
 - Develop targeted retention campaigns for high-risk customer segments.
 - Enhance customer support strategies for customers with shorter tenure.

+## Conclusion

+This project demonstrates how data analytics can be used to identify customer churn drivers and support data-driven business decisions.
+Through data cleaning, visualization, and exploratory analysis, the project provides actionable insights that can help improve customer retention strategies.